corndog2000/TicTacToe/README.md

 # TicTacToe

 Dependencies:</br>
-Python version 3.6 or newer</br>
+-Python version 3.6 or newer</br>

-pip install matplotlib</br>
+-pip install matplotlib</br>
-pip install colorama
+-pip install colorama

 You can edit the batch file and change the number after —games for the number of games the program will play